Venyx Injury Law Logo Colorado personal injury firm lower fee

 Personal Injury Cases We Handle in Aurora

-VENYX Injury Law represents injured riders and drivers throughout Aurora and Arapahoe County.
+Venyx Injury Law represents injured riders and drivers throughout Aurora and Arapahoe County.
 Cases filed in Aurora are handled in Arapahoe County District Court.

 Motorcycle Accidents

 Left-turn crashes, red-light violations, lane changes, road hazards.
 Aurora's complex road network is unforgiving for riders.
-I race motorcycles — I know how to fight the biker bias that follows every Aurora crash.
+I race motorcycles.
+I know how to fight the biker bias that follows every Aurora crash.

 Car Accidents

-Rear-end, intersection, and highway crashes on I-225, I-70, Colfax, and Parker Road.
+Rear-end, intersection, and highway crashes on Aurora's busiest corridors.
 Aurora's density means multi-vehicle crashes are common and liability is often contested.

 Truck Accidents